idi8-t-here/Simple-text-Search-engine/README.md

 Our specialized search implementations consistently outperform Tantivy by a significant margin, being approximately 19x faster.
 That nice but it's important to ...

-**NOTE** While our implementation shows superior performance for this specific use case, Tantivy is a full-featured search engine with additional capabilities beyond simple term searching.
+**NOTE.** <br/>While our implementation shows superior performance for this specific use case, Tantivy is a full-featured search engine with additional capabilities beyond simple term searching.
 These benchmarks focus solely on search speed for single-term queries.

 All benchmarks were conducted using Criterion.rs with 100 samples per measurement, including warm-up periods and statistical analysis for reliable results.